Online Fair Division with Additional Information: Omitted Proofs from

 Finally, for every $j\neq i$ with $A_j\neq\varnothing$ we have $h_j\in\cup_{k\neq i}A_k$, while for $j$ with $A_j=\varnothing$ we have $v_i(h_j)=0$ by construction.
 Thus, $\max_{j\neq i} v_i(h_j) \le M_i^m$.
 Therefore $v_i(A_i) + \alpha M_i^m \ge v_i(A_i)+\alpha \cdot \max_{j\neq i} v_i(h_j) > 1/n$, which proves \eqref{eq:prop-strong}.

-Since \eqref{eq:prop-strong} holds for every agent~$i$, Algorithm~\ref{alg:normalization} returns a PROP1 allocation. \end{proof} Note that \Cref{alg:normalization} can be implemented in $\mathcal{O}(mn)$ time.
-Each round computes $x_i$ for active agents, selects the maximizing agent, and updates the outside-max values $M_i$ for all $i\neq k$ in $\mathcal{O}(n)$ time.

-We complement these positive results with two impossibility results, demonstrating that no algorithm can achieve better guarantees for the considered fairness notions in this setting with normalized information.
-We first consider the stronger fairness notion of EFX and show that no online algorithm can guarantee a positive competitive ratio even for two agents. \begin{restatable}{theorem}{efxtwoagentsnorm} For $n \geq 2$, given normalization information, there does not exist any online algorithm with a competitive ratio strictly larger than $0$ with respect to \emph{EFX}. \end{restatable} \begin{proof} Suppose for a contradiction that there exists a $\gamma$-competitive algorithm for approximating EFX given normalization information, for some $\gamma \in (0,1]$.
+Since \eqref{eq:prop-strong} holds for every agent~$i$, Algorithm~\ref{alg:normalization} returns a PROP1 allocation. \end{proof} \efxtwoagentsnorm* \begin{proof} Suppose for a contradiction that there exists a $\gamma$-competitive algorithm for approximating EFX given normalization information, for some $\gamma \in (0,1]$.
 Let $k \in \mathbb{N}$ be large.
 Consider the case of $n=2$.
 Let the first two goods be $g_1$ and $g_2$, with $v_1(g_1) = v_2(g_1) = 2^{-k^3}, v_1(g_2) = 2^{-k^2}$, and $v_2(g_2) = 2^{-k^3}$.
 Assume w.l.o.g. that $g_1$ is allocated to agent~$2$.
 If $g_2$ is allocated to agent~$1$, let the next (and final) good be $g_3$ with valuations as follows:

 Then, if $g_3$ is allocated to agent~$1$, we have that $v_2(A_2) = 2^{-k^3}$ and $v_2(A_1 \setminus \{g_2\}) = 1 - 2^{-k^3+ 1}$ (observe that $v_2(g_2) < v_2(g_3)$ for sufficiently large $k$).
 This gives us